firte14/FAC14/README.md

 ![image](https://github.com/user-attachments/assets/15423e49-58c0-45f5-92b8-7e2569100c36)

-Wireframe 2(Careers Page)
+Wireframe 2(Careers Page)<br/>
 ![image](https://github.com/user-attachments/assets/6bc075a8-e1ca-4d1b-98fe-6735a166da99)

-Based on the review gotten from this page, a search bar would be implemented on the page to aid in quick and easy accessibility of the user to different job roles available
+A search bar would be implemented on the page to aid in quick and easy accessibility of the user to different job roles available